-Under the proposed rule, a risk management plan must be developed and implemented by all facilities that manufacture, process, use, store, or handle regulated substances.
-RMPs are proposed to provide facilities with an integrated approach to identifying and managing the hazards posed by the regulated substances.
+A risk management plan must be developed and implemented by all facilities that manufacture, process, use, store, or handle regulated substances to provide an integrated approach to identifying and managing the hazards posed by the regulated substances.
 The RMP consists of three major parts (a) a hazard assessment, (b) a prevention program, and (c) an emergency response program.